comychitz/knowledge/programming/fundamentals/README.md

   * To calculate the negative of K: `-K = concat(1, 2^(N-1) - K`
   * Or, flip all bits, then add 1 to the result.
     * One's complement is the same, just don't add 1 to the result.
+  * When adding two numbers using two's complement results in an extra bit needed, we simply drop it.

 ## tips and tricks
 ### swapping two integers